 A simple principle, but one that deserves mention.
 A lot of water flows off rooftops during a rain event, and you can use this water for other site needs.
 You can collect this rainwater in a cistern or other receptacle.

 You just need to check if the rooftops were treated with any chemicals that will harm plants if you irrigate with this runoff.
-Some roofs contain copper, which you don’t want tarnishing the plants you’re working so hard to hydrate.
+Some roofs contain copper, which you don’t want to toxify the plants you’re working so hard to hydrate.

 It’s simple to account for rooftop water runoff in the early design phase, too.
-You can quantify how much will be collected based on regional data and roof surface areas, all of which can be appended to smart geometry in Vectorworks Landmark.
+You can quantify how much will be collected based on regional data and roof (or other catchment) surface areas, all of which can be appended to smart geometry in Vectorworks Landmark.

-2. Do a slope analysis and place a bioretention pond or rain garden at a low point where water will flow towards.
+Do a surface drainage analysis and place a bioretention pond or rain garden at a low point where water will flow towards.

 Water will collect in the bioretention pond after flowing down the slopes.
 This source of water hydrates the immediate area and allows you to run pipes to recirculate that water to areas of the site that need it.
 The bioretention pond also slows and treats onsite stormwater runoff.